jefferyyuan/ProgrammingExercises/README.md

 ======
 ###<a name="1"></a>DATA STRUCTURE
-1. TRIE
+1. Trie
-2. LINKED LIST
+2. Linked List

 ###<a name="2"></a>OPERATOR
-1. EXCLUSIVE OR
+1. Exclusive Or
-2. BITWISE OPERATIONS
+2. Bitwise Operations
-3. TERNARY OPERATORS
+3. Ternary Operations

 ###<a name="3"></a>SORTING
-1. INSERTION SORT
+1. Insertion Sort
-2. MERGE SORT
+2. Merge Sort
-3. HEAP SORT
+3. Heap Sort
-4. QUICK SORT
+4. Quick Sort
-5. COUNTING SORT
+5. Counting Sort

 ###<a name="4"></a>EXERCISE FROM CRACKING THE CODING INTERVIEW
 1. EXERCISE 19-10